knpuniversity/javascript/knpu/ep4-reactjs/object-rest-spread.md

 # ...Object Rest Spread

 When a user submit an invalid form, we get a nice error message... but our cool "lifting to the database" message stays!
-That's confusing!
+Totally confusing!
 It looks like we're *still* trying to save the new rep log.
 Let's fix that!

 In `RepLogApp`, the state that controls this is called `isSavingNewRepLog`.
 When